 As-built plans and nature status map

-The Naturstandskarte is an exact digital image of the buildings, addresses and place names of Innsbruck.
-It is produced by the Service Unit Geographic Information System (GIS) - Plan outputs (analog - digital) .. by terrestrial surveys.
+The nature status map is an exact digital image of Innsbruck's buildings, adresses and place names.
+It is created by Service Unit Surveying and geoinformation through terrestrial surveys.

-The Naturstandskarte is the basis for various planning activities and is available in the scales 1:1,000, 1:10,000 and 1:25,000.
-You can buy the nature status map or view it publicly.
-Responsible is the Service Unit Geographic Information System (GIS) - Plan outputs (analog - digital)
+The nature status map is the basis for a wide range of planning activities and is available in the scales 1:1,000, 1:10,000 and 1:25,000.
+You can purchase the nature status map or view it publicly.
+Responsible is the Service Unit Surveying and geoinformation

 On the geoHub of the city of Innsbruck you can download a selection of maps as PDF files.
 In addition, you can use sections of the city map yourself, indicating the source "Plan basis: City of Innsbruck".

-If a building applicant was also exempted from the construction of a children's playground or parking spaces, the City of Innsbruck levies a compensatory fee for this.
+If a building applicant is also exempted from the construction of a children's playground or parking spaces, the City of Innsbruck levies a compensatory levy.

-In order to calculate the amount of this levy, the Service Unit Municipal taxes - assessment .. receives the necessary data from the Service Unit Structural engineering, fire protection and building physics .
-The Lade Service Unit Municipal taxes - assessment .. verifies this data and creates the official assessment.
+To calculate the amount of this levy, Lade Text Service Unit Municipal taxes - assessment.. receives the necessary data from Service Unit Structural engineering, fire protection and building physics The Lade Text ..
+Service Unit Municipal taxes - assessment checks this data and uses it to prepare the assessment notice.

-- Compensatory levy for the allowance of an above-ground parking space: 4,400 euros
+• Compensatory charge for the allowance of an above-ground parking space: 7,100 euros

-- Compensatory levy for the allowance of an underground parking space or parking deck space: 13,200 Euro
+• Compensatory levy for an underground or deck parking space: 21,300 euros

 When it comes to construction projects, you have to deal with a large number of offices.
 Therefore, this presentation is abbreviated to give you an overview.
 If you have more detailed questions about the local rates, please contact the Service Unit Municipal taxes - assessment